pppxiyu/AH_estimator_ml/README.md

 and it works as a simple multitasks learning architecture.
 However, it should be noted that the number of samples for the model will increase dramatically, as the samples for each separate model of each prototype has been stacked togather.
 The total size of training and validation `numpy` array with `float32` type is about 25GB.
-Servers with 30GB GPU and CPU memory are recommended to be used for the global esitmation option.
+It is doable to send data to GPU in batches, which is left for further development.